samanthacabrera/samanthacabrera/README.md

 # 👋 Hi, I'm Sam!

 I am equal parts web developer and yogi.
-I spend my days maintaining and improving LearnYoga.online (platform highlighting the foundations of yoga), and building Yarnsara (online store selling handcrafted, upcycled yoga accessories).
+I spend my days maintaining and improving [learnyoga.online](https://samanthacabrera.github.io/yoga-library/)  (platform highlighting the foundations of yoga), and building Yarnsara (online store selling handcrafted, upcycled yoga accessories).
 You can see what else I have been up to at [samoontha.com](https://samoontha.com/).

 <br/>